 If you already have an idea in mind, you should draft a proposal and submit it by January 6th, 2019.

 If you’d love to participate in a proposal, but don’t have an idea of your own, we suggest you regularly check the forum and join one of the teams, or create a post explaining who you are, the skills you have, and type of projects you’d like to work on (hint: populating your user profile would help!).

 We look forward to seeing your proposals!

-Space Decentral is a decentralized autonomous space agency that will leverage Aragon and the Ethereum blockchain to reinvigorate the push for space exploration, with global citizens in control.
-Space missions will be designed collaboratively, research will be shared for peer review, science will be crowdsourced, and worthy projects that accelerate human expansion will be crowdfunded.
+Space Decentral is a decentralized autonomous space agency that leverages blockchain technology to reinvigorate the push for space exploration with global citizens in control.
+Space Decentral promotes collaborative design of space missions, sharing research for peer review, crowdsourcing science, and crowdfunding worthy projects that accelerate human progress.